-- 1. Expansion of students' KNOWLEDGE base and UNDERSTANIDNG of CRIME and DEVIANCE, and CRIMINAL JUSTICE POLICY operating in Canada and around the world.
-Particular attention will be paid to the DETAILS of written policy, policy in action, policymaking, and policy development. - 2.
-The development of the skill of critical criminal justice policy analysis. - 3.
+1. Expansion of students' KNOWLEDGE base and UNDERSTANIDNG of CRIME and DEVIANCE that is necessary for analysing CRIMINAL JUSTICE POLICIES operating in

+Canada and around the world.
+Particular attention will be paid to the DETAILS of written policy, policy in action, policymaking, and policy development.

+- 2. The development of the skill of critical criminal justice policy analysis. - 3.
 The development of the skill of comparative criminological research, or the study of crime, deviance, and criminal justice policy taking place or operating abroad. - 4.
 The development of the skill of international policy transfer. - 5.
 Honing the skill of advancing clear, analytical, focused, logical, persuasive, and developed written and oral arguments that are supported by strong evidence. - 6.
 The development of effective written, oral, and electronic presentation skills, oral argumentation (in class participation), and academic writing (term paper).